wmo-im/wcmp2/.github/ISSUE_TEMPLATE/01-general.md

 ---
 name: General
-about: Generic issue or request
+about: General issue or request
 ---